Digital Transformation

 What is Gavin Rozzi's role at NJ DCA?

 Gavin Rozzi serves as Director of the DHCR Data Center at the New Jersey Department of Community Affairs.
-He leads digital transformation initiatives, building an in-house civic technology team that develops modern, resident-first digital experiences.
+He leads digital transformation initiatives, standing up an in-house government technology team that operationalizes policy into resident-first digital experiences.

 How does digital transformation improve government services?